What is RTP and why understand it

 Let's figure it out in detail:

-- How it affects the chance of winning
+- How does it affect the chance of winning

 - Where to watch RTP

-- What is different from volatility and variance
+- How does it differ from volatility and variance

 What RTP means

 RTP (Return to Player) is a "return to player."
-It shows what percentage of bets a slot or game theoretically returns to players in the form of wins over a long distance.
+It shows what percentage of bets a slot or game theoretically returns to players in the form of long-distance wins.

 💡Example:

-💡If the RTP slot has 96%, this means that on average for every 100 € bets, the slot will return 96 € in winnings.
-The other 4 € is the casino margin.
+💡If the RTP slot has 96%, this means that on average for every 100 € of bets, the slot will return 96 € in winnings.
+The remaining 4 € is casino margin.

 How is RTP considered?